-The Organization has established a Simple IRA plan, which is available to all full-time employees.
+The Organization has established a Simple 401(k) plan, which is available to all employees.
 The plan allows employees to defer up to the federal maximum limit of their income on a pre-tax basis through contributions to the plan.
-The Company matches 100% of an employee's contributions up to 3% of total wages.
-During the years ended December 31, 2018 and 2017 the Company made matching contributions of \$22,385 and \$19,320, respectively.
+The Company matches 100% of an employee's contributions up to 6% of total wages.
+During the years ended December 31, 2019 and 2018 the Company made matching contributions of \$55,714 and \$22,385, respectively